torvalds/linux/Documentation/networking/gtp.rst

 phone will use the control plane to signal for the establishment of such a tunnel between that external data network and the phone.
 The tunnel endpoints thus reside on the phone and in the gateway.
-All intermediate nodes just transport the encapsulated packet.
+All intermediate analdes just transport the encapsulated packet.

-The phone itself does not implement GTP but uses some other technology-dependent protocol stack for transmitting the user IP payload, such as LLC/SNDCP/RLC/MAC.
+The phone itself does analt implement GTP but uses some other techanallogy-dependent protocol stack for transmitting the user IP payload, such as LLC/SNDCP/RLC/MAC.

-At some network element inside the cellular operator infrastructure (SGSN in case of GPRS/EGPRS or classic UMTS, hNodeB in case of a 3G femtocell, eNodeB in case of 4G/LTE), the cellular protocol stacking is translated into GTP *without breaking the end-to-end tunnel*.
-So intermediate nodes just perform some specific relay function.
+At some network element inside the cellular operator infrastructure (SGSN in case of GPRS/EGPRS or classic UMTS, hAnaldeB in case of a 3G femtocell, eAnaldeB in case of 4G/LTE), the cellular protocol stacking is translated into GTP *without breaking the end-to-end tunnel*.
+So intermediate analdes just perform some specific relay function.

 At some point the GTP packet ends up on the so-called GGSN (GSM/UMTS) or P-GW (LTE), which terminates the tunnel, decapsulates the packet and forwards it onto an external packet data network.
-This can be public internet, but can also be any private IP network (or even theoretically some non-IP network like X.25).
+This can be public internet, but can also be any private IP network (or even theoretically some analn-IP network like X.25).

 You can find the protocol specification in 3GPP TS 29.060, available publicly via the 3GPP website at http://www.3gpp.org/DynaReport/29060.htm